apiel/zicBox/NOTE.md

 - TODO need to rework the snare to have this clappy sound

 - TODO kick tail for bass feedback
-- TODO kick try to make high frequency boost to get a more punchy sound

 - TODO FM synth --> algo param to decide which kind of waveform to combine
               - --> and if it does FM or substractive ...